Azure/azure-iot-sdk-java/SDK v2 migration guide.md

 There are a number of reasons why the Azure IoT SDK team chose to do a major version revision.
 Here are a few of the more important reasons:
   - [Upcoming certificate changes](./upcoming_certificate_changes_readme.md) dictated that the SDK needed to stop pinning on a specific IoT Hub public certificate and start reading certificates from the device certificate store.
-  - Several 3rd party dependencies (Bouncycastle, JNR Unixsocket, Azure Storage SDK) were becoming harder to carry due to security concerns and they could only be removed by making breaking changes.
+  - Several 3rd party dependencies (Bouncycastle, JNR Unixsocket, Azure Storage SDK) were becoming harder to carry due to security concerns and they could only be removed by removing or alterring existing APIs.
   - Many existing client classes (RegistryManager, DeviceTwin, DeviceMethod, ServiceClient, etc.) were confusingly named and contained methods that weren't always consistent with the client's assumed responsibilities.
   - Many existing client's had a mix of standard constructors (```new DeviceClient(...)```) and static builder constructors (```DeviceClient.createFromSecurityProvider(...)```) that caused some confusion among users.
   - ```DeviceClient``` and ```ModuleClient``` had unneccessarily different method names for the same operations (```deviceClient.startDeviceTwin(...)``` vs ```moduleClient.startTwin(...)```) that could be easily unified for consistency.